OliverPortee/Trampoline/README.md

 ## To Do
 There is still a lot to do:

-- control springconstants of outer springs (they seem inconsistent), liverendering, synchronisation with ui at the beginning (mesh paramters from sliders), force problem solved?, multiple dataParticles to get more effectiveness
+- control springconstants of outer springs (they seem inconsistent), liverendering, synchronisation with ui at the beginning (mesh paramters from sliders)
-- work on usability: show framerate, show button for non real time rendering, show height and force of dataParticle, button to start/stop the model
+- work on usability: show button for non real time rendering
 - make UI and Unit Tests
 - document program